hrucchetto/bcraapi/README.md

 ## Analysis

+The `Analyzer` class will take the csv got from the previous step and create a tile with the data obtained.
+The result will be stored in the `outputs` folder.

-In `outputs` folder you can find a link with a tile for 3 varibles: UVA, monetary policy and BADLAR rate.
+You can find a link with a tile with the following varibles: UVA, monetary policy and BADLAR rate.

-You can use the downloaded file with different tools, such as `duckdb`.
+You can use the downloaded file and analyze it with a different tool, such as `duckdb`.
-You can find the documentation [here](https://duckdb.org/docs/index).
+Please check the full documentation [here](https://duckdb.org/docs/index).

 ## Contact